dlt-hub/dlt/docs/website/docs/reference/performance.md

 ### Extract
 You can extract data concurrently if you write your pipelines to yield callables or awaitables that can be then evaluated in a thread or futures pool respectively.

 Example below simulates a typical situation where a dlt resource is used to fetch a page of items and then details of individual items are fetched separately in the transformer.
-The `@dlt.defer` decorator wraps `get_details` function in another callable that will be executed in the thread pool.
+The `@dlt.defer` decorator wraps the `get_details` function in another callable that will be executed in the thread pool.
 <!--SNIPSTART parallel_extract_callables -->
 ```py
 import dlt